rogerwelin/rogerwelin.github.io/content/posts/postgres-bloat.md

  (0,4) |  768 |    0 |  1 | Alice | alice@final.com
 ```

 Look at the **ctid**: (0,4) means page 0, tuple offset 4.
-We inserted one row and did three updates—so why is this the *fourth* tuple?
+We inserted one row and did three updates, so why is this the *fourth* tuple?
 Because each UPDATE created a new tuple version.
 Tuples 1, 2, and 3 are still on disk with xmax values marking them as superseded, but your query doesn't see them; they're dead.

 Here's what's actually on disk: